What should I wear for the interview?

-Dress Code for Interview is a general question millions of people think over on some level while looking for a job.
+The Dress Code for an Interview is a something millions of people think about on some level while looking for a job.
+They need to know how to look classy with clothes but they don’t want to overdress and stick out for the wrong reasons.

 The bad news is that there are few cut-and-dried answers.
 As the saying goes, there’s no accounting for taste, and each interviewer has his unique sense of what’s appropriate interview attire.
 The good news?
 Deciding what to wear isn’t as difficult as you might think.

 There is no need to say how important it is to make a good first impression on the interviewers, and the extent to which our dress code is going to affect it.
 The next words are going to help you with your interview preparation.

 Interview Dress Code for Ladies/Women